Skip to main content

 Instruction Pack III: Trial and Sentencing

 Instruction Pack III orients students to the criminal trial process.
-Next, students study the sentencing of criminals from the problems associated with sentencing to the controversy surrounding the death penalty.
-They explore daily life in correctional establishments and learn to differentiate among parole, probation, and pardon.
-They study the purpose, conditions and goals of the parole program and illustrate the various ways in which parole affects inmates, their families, and their communities.
-Finally, students assess the needs of and treatments for adult versus juvenile offenders.
+Next, students study the sentencing of criminals, from the problems associated with sentencing to the controversy surrounding the death penalty.
+They explore daily life in correctional establishments and learn to differentiate between parole, probation and pardon.
+They study the purpose, conditions and goals of the parole program and illustrate how parole affects inmates, their families and communities.
+Students assess the needs of adult versus juvenile offenders and the treatments they need.
+Finally, students assess the roles of detention and probation in the juvenile court system and learn to differentiate between the legal treatments of status offenders and juvenile delinquents.

-Instruction Pack V teaches students the basics of emergency and disaster management—strategies for dealing with natural disasters, emergencies and acts of terrorism.
-Students investigate the challenges of aviation and maritime security, examine the threat of terrorism, and create informed opinions of how best to balance security needs with personal needs for privacy.
-They are introduced to future trends in technology, corrections, and crime prevention.
-Finally, students complete a real-world practicum that lets them apply everything that they have learned in the course.
+Instruction Pack IV continues with the impact of bias, discrimination and prejudice in law enforcement.
+They examine the influence of environment and genetics on criminal behavior and investigate the use of racial profiling and deadly force.
+Additionally, students differentiate among the various degrees of murder and study larceny, robbery and burglary.
+Students look into the future trends of crime, which include cyber and identity theft, credit card fraud and embezzlement.
+Next, students learn the basics of emergency and disaster management—strategies for dealing with natural disasters, emergencies and acts of terrorism.
+Students investigate the challenges of aviation and maritime security, examine the threat of terrorism, and create informed opinions on how best to balance security needs with personal privacy needs.
+They are introduced to future trends in technology, corrections and crime prevention.
+Finally, students complete a real-world practicum that lets them apply everything they learned in the course.

 Get started today!